bacdavid/RDF-O/README.md

 ### Loss

-The loss function to train the model is simultaneously the outlier-score:
-*Please note that `z` denotes the latent representation*
+The loss function to train the model is simultaneously the outlier-score:<br/> *Please note that `z` denotes the latent representation*
 ```
 mse(z_target, z_predicted).